 DENSO Corp. engages in the manufacture and sale of electronic parts for automobiles and communication equipment.
-Its products include air conditioning systems, engine related components, body equipment, driving control, and safety products.
+Its products include air conditioning systems, engine-related components, body equipment, driving control, and safety products.
 It operates through the following segments: Japan, North America, Europe, Oceania, and Others.
-The Others segment include the area of Brazil.
+The Others segment includes the area of Brazil.
 All other segments cater to the orders of its respective region.
-The company was founded on December 16, 1949 and is headquartered in Kariya, Japan.“
+The company was founded on December 16, 1949, and is headquartered in Kariya, Japan.

 1949 Establishment of Nippondenso Co., Ltd. having been separated from Toyota Motor Co., Ltd. with ¥15 million capital.

 1950 Publication start of DENSO JIHO (internal Japanese-language newsletter).

 1953 Technical cooperation with Robert Bosch GmbH of Germany.